ch1bo/dotfiles/README.md

   for mounting file systems, which seems not to work (out of the box) when using from `nixpkgs`
 * `dconf` - to configure GTK etc.
+* `pcscd` / `opensc` - for smartcard support.

+NOTE: For NixOS this are essentially the required parts of a host's `configuration.nix`.

 ## Install